GoogleCloudPlatform/enterprise-knowledge-solution/README.md

 - You must deploy the customer classifier and mark it as a default version for the Cloud Composer workflow to detect it and use.

+- VPC network creation is configurable.
+If you prefer to use an existing VPC network, provide VPC network information during the deployment process.

 ### Deploying the Sample
 1. Open [Cloud Shell](https://console.cloud.google.com/cloudshell)
 1. Clone this repository